Links on Android Authority may earn us a commission. Learn more.

 Value and the competition: The ultimate showdown

 The console’s biggest rival is undoubtedly Sony’s PlayStation 5.
 It launched two days later than the Series X on November 12 with an identical price tag for the version with a disc drive.
 An all-digital variant of the PS5 with the exact same specs is also available for $399.
-We’ll be comparing the two ninth-generation consoles in-depth very soon, but there are some key differentiators you should know about before buying.

 The PS5 and Xbox Series X are both powerhouse consoles, but only one has Xbox Game Pass.